 Grade Point Total and Grade Point Average

-Grade points are assigned as indicated above.
-Note that marks of W, I, R, and S have no grade point value.
+Grade points are assigned as indicated in the 'regular grades' section.
+Marks of W, I, R, and S have no grade point value.

 The grade point total is the sum of grade points (multiply each grade point value by the number of credits for the course) for all courses with grade point value.